dandruff/xCT/.github/README.md

 * Profiles
 * And many more exciting new features!

+## The future of xCT+ in Midnight

+I recently gained access to the Midnight beta and tested some things:
+- Listening for event `COMBAT_LOG_EVENT_UNFILTERED` is gone.
+Thats how this addon got almost all of its information.
+- Same for `COMBAT_LOG_EVENT`
+- I can register a handler for `UNIT_COMBAT` event and it gives me some data but its really lackluster:
+  - No source unit of the damage? (e. g.
+Did I do that or did another player do that?
+Who damaged me?)
+  - No spell ID (was it a melee attack or a spell?)
+  - Is dependent on your Combat Log filter (see your chat box).
+- `C_CombatText.GetCurrentEventInfo()` is supposed to provide these informations as `(secret value)`, but it just returns `nil` at the moment.

+Currently I'm not optimistic that xCT+ will work in any capacity in the WoW Midnight expansion.
+If something changes I'll look at it again.
+Even a reduced form of xCT+ would be fine for me but that does not seem possible right now.

+If anybody knows more and could help me bring some functionality to Midnight, please feel free to contact me via Github or ingame.

 ## The future of xCT+ in TWW and beyond

 As of TWW Season 1, [Dandruff](https://www.curseforge.com/members/tdandruff) (Dandruff-Stormreaver US) resigned from addon development and gave [RedAces](https://www.curseforge.com/members/redaces) (Feylynn-Antonidas EU) the